huyuhong0205/react-native-track-expenses-app/README.md

-# React native expense tracking app
+# React Native expense tracking app

-A mobile app build with react native for expense tracking.
+A mobile app build with React Native for expense tracking.

 **I don't have any Mac OS or iOS devices, so I'm only testing on Android.**